fgenesis/pseuwow/src/tools/PseuWoWConsole/PseuWoWConsole ReadMe.txt

 Changes
 =======================================================
 Version 2.0.0
 	* 	Added Nifty Icon Feature - Basically If you run more than one session you now tell which one is which!
 	* 	Display of Char Name
 	* 	Started Work on reading the colors from input

 Version 2.1.0
 	* 	Fixed a problem due to failed recompile

+Version 2.2.0
+	* 	Redirected Input capture is now Handled in a Thread.
+Meaning a more responsive output
+	* 	Checking for |r in sysmessages, if |r is not found then don't clear our buffer
+	* 	There is a Check Box for Clean Up - which basically toggles all text post formatting.
+If you're having problem disable it.
+Else it will highlight in a very pretty manner!
+	* 	Started Adding Colour Coding for .lookup* MaNGOS commands